GI-ROBUST/gi-robust.github.io/robust25/index.md

 ### Program
 The event is planned from noon to noon so that there is time to arrive and depart on the same days.
+In the evening, there will be a social event in form of a joint dinner.

 ##### Monday (2025-03-17)